-basis, the Secretariat concluded that, for these States, nuclear material, facilities or other items to which safeguards had been applied remained in peaceful activities.
+facilities or other items to which safeguards had been applied.
+On this basis, the Secretariat concluded that, for these States, nuclear material, facilities or other items to which safeguards had been applied remained in peaceful activities.

 5. Five nuclear-weapon States had voluntary offer agreements and additional protocols in force.
 Safeguards were implemented with regard to declared nuclear material in selected facilities in all five States.
-For these States, the Secretariat found no indication of the diversion of nuclear material to which safeguards had been applied.
+For these States, the Secretariat found no indication of the undeclared withdrawal from safeguards of nuclear material to which safeguards had been applied.
 On this basis, the Secretariat concluded that, for these States, nuclear material in selected facilities to which safeguards had been applied remained in peaceful activities or had been withdrawn from safeguards as provided for in the agreements.